selfup/prores_delivery_converter/README.md

 The script itself has a bunch of useful comments and isn't terribly large for what it does.

+The script will skip files that have already been converted.

+This should be useful!
+But it can also not be so.
+To prevent skipping set `SKIP=false`

 ---

 ### Example Useage